National Bank Holdings (NBHC)

 Return on equity, or ROE, tells us how much profit a company generates for each dollar of shareholder equity, a key funding source for banks.
 Over a long period, banks with high ROE tend to compound shareholder wealth faster through retained earnings, buybacks, and dividends.

-Over the last five years, National Bank Holdings has averaged an ROE of 10.3%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for National Bank Holdings.
+Over the last five years, National Bank Holdings has averaged an ROE of 9.9%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-11. Key Takeaways from National Bank Holdings’s Q3 Results
+11. Key Takeaways from National Bank Holdings’s Q4 Results

 12. Is Now The Time To Buy National Bank Holdings?

 We see the value of companies driving economic growth, but in the case of National Bank Holdings, we’re out.
-To kick things off, its revenue growth was uninspiring over the last five years.
+First off, its revenue growth was weak over the last five years.
 And while its estimated net interest income growth for the next 12 months is great, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
 On top of that, its estimated sales for the next 12 months are weak.

 National Bank Holdings’s P/B ratio based on the next 12 months is 1x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+There are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.